Americans Are Transforming the Redistricting Process

 In 2021, voting districts will be redrawn across the country.
 Grassroots organizations, advocacy groups, and state legislatures around the country are working to change the way it's done.

-Several legislative proposals are currently in play in New Hampshire, including an act to create an advisory commission that was passed by the state house with bipartisan approval.
-The proposal would also put in place rules to make line drawing fairer, including protections for people of color and communities of interest, as well as a ban on partisan gerrymandering.
+In June, the New Hampshire legislature approved an act creating an advisory commission and strong mapdrawing rules, including protections for people of color and communities of interest, as well as a ban on partisan gerrymandering.

 Learn more about the proposal here.